Julia Görges: 2011: Second career title, breakthrough into top 25

 Beginning her season at the Auckland Open, Görges lost in the semifinals to the eventual champion Gréta Arn.
-In the second round of the Australian Open, she upset the No. 20 seed Kaia Kanepi.
+In the second round of the Australian Open, she upset 20th seed Kaia Kanepi.
 Her third-round match against the 2008 champion Maria Sharapova was a three-set battle, which Görges finally lost.
 This marked her best performance in a Grand Slam tournament, and she was rewarded by achieving a career-high No. 34 singles ranking on 31 January 2011.